 United States persons that use an accrual method of accounting for tax purposes ("accrual method holders") generally are required to include certain amounts in income no later than the time such amounts are reflected on certain financial statements (the "book/tax conformity rule").
 The application of the book/tax conformity rule thus may require the accrual of income earlier than would be the case under the general tax rules described below.
 It is not entirely clear to what types of income the book/tax conformity rule applies, or, in some cases, how the rule is to be applied if it is applicable.
-However, recently released proposed regulations generally would exclude, among other items, original issue discount (whether or not de minimis) from the applicability of the book/tax conformity rule.
-Although the proposed regulations generally are permitted to elect to rely on their provisions currently.
+However, proposed regulations generally would exclude, among other items, original issue discount (whether or not de minimis) from the applicability of the book/tax conformity rule.
+Although the proposed regulations generally will not be effective until taxable years beginning after the date on which they are issued in final form, taxpayers generally are permitted to elect to rely on their provisions currently.
 United States persons that use an accrual method of accounting should consult with their tax advisors regarding the potential applicability of the book/tax conformity rule to their particular situation.